MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 - **Shift left… but double-check** - This reference is designed to detect and correct issues as early as possible to enable you to fix them when it's easier and cheaper to fix the issues (sometimes called shift left), but also to assume failure and include double checking later in the process.
 Always double-check any security controls in the CI/CD process to ensure avoidable issues don’t slip through to production systems.
 This concept follows "defense in depth" and "fail safe" principles.
 - **Artificial Intelligence (AI)** – The two main implications of artificial intelligence are:
-   - **Secure all code** regardless of whether it's written by human or generative AI
+   - **Secure all code** regardless of whether written by human or generative AI
    - **Use both for security** - Apply both classic and AI controls as available to increase visibility and context for any security issues (such as code analysis tools)

 ## Security controls